JKIPIKA/demo-observability-app/README.md

 The application provides a foundational setup for monitoring a Kubernetes environment.
 It uses Prometheus to collect metrics, Grafana to visualize them, and Alertmanager to generate alerts based on Prometheus rules.
 The components are designed to work together to provide a comprehensive observability solution.

-[Include a simple diagram here showing the components and their connections.
-Since I can't visually render diagrams, I'll describe it:

-*   Prometheus is deployed as a pod in the Kubernetes cluster.
-*   Grafana is also deployed as a pod.
-*   Alertmanager is deployed as a pod.
-*   Prometheus is configured to scrape metrics from Kubernetes pods.
-*   Alertmanager receives alerts from Prometheus and can send notifications (e.g., email, Slack). ]

 ## Prerequisites

 Before proceeding, ensure you have the following installed and configured: